 One requirement for maintaining a Limited Liability Company (LLC) or corporation in the state of South Dakota is filing an Annual Report.
-The Report confirms and updates the company’s information each year with the South Dakota Secretary of State.
+The Report confirms and updates the company’s information yearly with the South Dakota Secretary of State.

 Who Needs to File an Annual Report?